-Sanchi is a small place that doesn't have an airport.
+Sanchi is a small place in the Raisen district of Madhya Pradesh. that doesn't have an airport.
 Raja Bhoj Airport in Bhopal is the nearest airport which is 47 km from Sanchi.
 The roads and railways are well connected with other parts of the country.

 The nearest airport is the Raja Bhoj Airport, Bhopal which has great connectivity with all major cities of India.
 After deboarding your flight, you will need to cover the remaining distance by another mode of transportation.

 The major railway station near Sanchi Stupa is Bhopal Junction which is located around 50 km away from the historical site.
 This station is a major railhead in Madhya Pradesh that has regular trains from all the cities of India.
 You can either take a cab or a bus from Bhopal Junction or travel via another connecting train.
 You will need to deboard at the Sanchi Railway Station and from there take a cab or a bus to reach your destination.